What do men do to get promoted that women don’t?

 The Harvard Business Review looked into this in ‘Why Men Still Get More Promotions Than Women’.
 The authors followed over 4,000 high-potential people and found that while women had at least as much mentoring as men, only the men who’d been mentored had significant chances of being promoted.
 For women, having a mentor made no difference to whether they were promoted or not.

 In getting to the bottom of this, the authors found there is a distinct difference between the characteristics and objectives of a mentor and those of a sponsor.
-Also, that men tend to surround themselves with more senior people, getting more sponsors than women, and higher-level mentors.
+Also, men tend to surround themselves with more senior people, getting more sponsors than women, and higher-level mentors.

 What’s the difference between a mentor and a sponsor?